qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 **Loading a WFS Layer**

-As an example, we use the DM Solutions WFS server and display a layer. https://demo.gatewaygeomatics.com/cgi-bin/wfs_gateway?REQUEST=GetCapabilities&VERSION=1.0.0&SERVICE=WFS
+As an example, we use the Gateway Geomatics WFS server and display a layer. https://demo.gatewaygeomatics.com/cgi-bin/wfs_gateway?REQUEST=GetCapabilities&VERSION=1.0.0&SERVICE=WFS

 To be able to load a WFS Layer we create a connection to the WFS server first.

 #.
-Click on the |wfs| :sup:`Add WFS Layer` tool on the
+Go to the browser panel as described in :ref:`browser_panel` .
+Choose the menu
-   Layers toolbar.
-The :guilabel:`Add WFS Layer from a Server` dialog appears.
+   :guilabel:`WFS`.
 #.
 Click on :guilabel:`New`.
 #.
 Enter ``DM Solutions`` as name.
 #.
 Enter the URL (see above).